-These methods require access to WHO tunnel test equipment.
+These methods require access to WHO tunnel test equipment and training is required for the setup, operation and cleaning of the equipment.
 The need for a live animal with this method requires an animal handling license and specific training.
 Laboratories need dedicated space for animal rearing, animal maintenance and the ability to run multiple tunnel tests simultaneously.